VAPO | New Zealand logo

 All articles

-What is the difference between freebase and nicotine salt e-liquids?Updated a year ago
+What is the difference between freebase and nicotine salt e-liquids?Updated 8 days ago

 There are two different types of nicotine e-liquid that are available in today's market; one being freebase nicotine, which is a style of nicotine that is not bonded to anything else, so it is an easily vapourised form of nicotine.
 Freebase e-liquid typically comes in nicotine strengths such as 3mg and 6mg, but some companies may go to 12-18mg for heavier smokers.

-The second nicotine option is nicotine salts which is a more natural state of nicotine - closer to the form nicotine is found in tobacco leaf.
+The second nicotine option is nicotine salts, which are a more natural state of nicotine, closer to the form nicotine is found in tobacco leaf.
 It is made up of freebase nicotine bonded with one or more organic compounds to create a more stable molecule.

 Was this article helpful?